-- We have learned so far about the effects of magnetic field on electric currents and moving charge - We will now learn about the dynamics of magnetism - How to determine magnetic field strengths in certain situations? - How two wires with electric current interacts? - A general approach to finding the connection between current and magnetic field?
+- We have learned so far about the effects of magnetic field on electric currents and moving charge - We will now learn about the dynamics of magnetism - How do we determine magnetic field strengths in certain situations? - How do two wires with electric current interact? - What is the general approach to finding the connection between current and magnetic field?